 California has earthquakes, and a surprising amount of damage can be done by a water heater tipping over when the ground shakes.
 Electrical shorts can start fires, hot water can damage your property, and even the falling tank itself can cause damage.
 As a result, any seller of real estate that contains a water heater must certify to the buyer that the water heater has been braced, anchored or strapped to resist falling due to earthquake motion.
 The certification is often part of the Purchase and Sale Agreement or the Homeowner’s Guide to Earthquake Safety that your realtor should provide to the buyer.

 This is by no means an exhaustive list of seller’s disclosure obligations – there are many more items that a seller must disclose that are not covered in this summary blog post.
 Buying or selling property in Los Angeles, California can be a tricky business.
-If you are having problems because someone has failed to disclose something during a purchase, give Schorr Law a call.
-We are experienced real estate attorneys who can help you find a solution to your problems.
+If you are having problems because someone has failed to disclose something during a purchase, give a call to our experienced real estate attorney in Los Angeles.
+At Schorr Law, purchase sale disputes lawyers Los Angeles are experienced who can help you find a solution to your problems.

 See related: Seller’s Obligation to Disclose Material Facts